raphael-proust/raphael-proust.github.io/games/dice-mda.md

 Different systems implement the success/failure test in different ways.
 A simple implementation is to roll a single dice, add appropriate bonuses and compare the total with a threshold.
-This is the way skillchecks and attack rolls work in SRD/DnD: the dice is a d20, the bonuses are computed based on the character's statistics, the threshold is set by the game master (for a skillcheck) or by the opponent's statistics (e.g., the AC for an attack roll).
+This is the way skill checks and attack rolls work in SRD/D&D: the dice is a d20, the bonuses are computed based on the character's statistics, the threshold is set by the game master (for a skill check) or by the opponent's statistics (e.g., the AC for an attack roll).

 Another implementation of the success/failure test is to roll a single dice which sidedness is determined by the character's statistics and compare it to a threshold.

 In both of those implementations, the test boils down to the simple formula $x\mathrm{d}y+z ≥ t$ where $x$, $y$, $z$, and $t$ depend on either the character's statistics, other characters' statistics or the game master choice.

 Another way the success/failure test is implemented is by rolling multiple dice and counting the number of them that have a specific value.
-This is how skillchecks are implemented in Shadowrun: you roll a number of six sided dice determined by your character's statistics, count the dices that are 5 or 6 and compare this count to a threshold set by the game master.
+This is how skill checks are implemented in Shadowrun: you roll a number of six sided dice determined by your character's statistics, count the dices that are 5 or 6 and compare this count to a threshold set by the game master.

 In this implementation as well, the test boils down to a simple formula which depends on in-game statistics or the game master choice.